-The Public Diplomacy Council of America honors achievement in U.S. public diplomacy through an awards program that recognizes exemplary contributions to the field.
+The Public Diplomacy Council of America honors achievement in U.S. public diplomacy through awards programs that recognize exemplary contributions to the field.
 Since 1993, PDCA and its predecessor organizations have recognized the outstanding work conducted by members of the Foreign Service, Civil Service, Locally Employed Staff (LES), employees of binational centers and American Corners, and EducationUSA advisers.

 We also recognize U.S. organizations that facilitate public diplomacy and mutual understanding.
 Since 1993, the Public Diplomacy Association of America has presented individual and group awards that draw valuable recognition to innovative public diplomacy successes around the globe.